 Which comes first – happiness or success?

-In this direction have been done many studies, experiments and researches and they all show the following correlation:
+In this direction, many studies, experiments, and research projects have been done, and they all show the following correlation:

 - Looking for the good things and for the good in things.
 We get what we look for.

 - Sticking with good and healthy habits!